-10.4 Water column model: 1D model (key_cfg_1d)
+10.4 Water column model : 1D model (key\cfg\1d)

 The 1D model option simulates a stand alone water column within the 3D NEMO system.
 It can be applied to the ocean alone or to the ocean-ice system and can include passive tracers or a biogeochemical model.
-It is set up by defining the key_cfg_1d CPP key.
+It is set up by defining the key\cfg\1d CPP key.
 This 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterisations of unresolved turbulence (wind steering, langmuir circulation, skin layers); (c) to compare the behaviour of different vertical mixing schemes; (d) to perform sensitivity studies on the vertical diffusion at a particular point of the ocean global domain; (d) to produce extra diagnostics, without the large memory requirement of the full 3D model.

-The methodology is based on the use of the zoom functionality (see $\S10.3$), with some extra routines.
+The methodology is based on the use of the zoom functionality (see $\S10.3$ ), with some extra routines.
 There is no need to define a new mesh, bathymetry, initial state or forcing, since the 1D model will use those of the configuration it is a zoom of.

-10.5 Accelerating the Convergence $(nn_acc = 1)$
+10.5 Accelerating the Convergence $(nn\acc = 1)$

-'''

-£namdom

-space and time domain (bathymetry, mesh, timestep)

-ntopo

-compute (=0) or read(=1) the bathymetry file

-! the thickness of the partial step is set larger than the minimum

-! of e3zps_min and e3zps_rat e3t (N.B.
-0<e3zps_rat<1)

-! create (=1) a mesh file (coordinates, scale factors, masks) or not (=0)

-e3zps_min

-e3zps_rat

-0.1

-0

-nmsh

-! =1 acceleration of convergence method used, rdt < rdttra(k)

-! =0, no acceleration, rdt = rdttra

-nacc

-! asselin time filter parameter

-! time step for the dynamics (and tracer if nacc=0)

-! minimum time step on tracers (used if nacc=1)

-! maximum time step on tracers (used if nacc=1)

-atfp

-0.1

-= 5760.

-rdtmin

-= 5760.

-= 800.

-rdtmax

-depth variation of tracer time step (used if nacc=1) barotropic time step (for the split explicit algorithm) ("key_dynspg_ts")

-rdth

-= 0 no closed sea in the model domain

-= 1 closed sea (Black Sea, Caspian Sea, Great US Lakes...)

-nclosea

-'''
+! &namdom ! space and t time domain (bathymetry, mesh, timestep) ntopo = 1 ! compute (=0) or read(=1) the bathymetry file e3zps_min e3zps_rat = 5.
+0.1 1 of e3zps_min and e3zps_rat e3t (N.B.
+0 <e3zps_rat<1)< td=""></e3zps_rat<1)<> nmsh = 0 1 create (=1) a mesh file (coordinates, scale factors, masks) or not (=0) nace - 0 : =1 acceleration of convergence method used, fut < futtra(k) =0, no acceleration, rdt = rdttra atfp = 0.1 ! asselin time filter parameter rdt = 5760. ! time step for the dynamics (and tracer if nacc=0) rdtmin = 5760. ! minimum time step on tracers (used if nacc=1) rdtmax = 5760. ! maximum time step on tracers (used if nacc=1) rdth = 800. ! depth variation of tracer time step (used if nacc=1) rdtbt = 90. ! barotropic time step (for the split explicit algorithm) ("key_dynspg_ts") nclosea = 0 ! ! = 0 no closed sea in the model domain = 1 closed sea (Black Sea, Caspian Sea, Great US Lakes)

 Searching an equilibrium state with an ocean model requires very long time integration (a few thousand years for a global model).
 Due to the size of the time step required for numerical stability (less than a few hours), this usually requires a large elapsed time.
-In order to overcome this problem, Bryan [1984] introduces a technique that is intended to accelerate the spin up to equilibrium.
+In order to overcome this problem, ? introduces a technique that is intended to accelerate the spin up to equilibrium.
 It uses a larger time step in the thermodynamic evolution equations than in the dynamic evolution equations.
 It does not affect the equilibrium solution but modifies the trajectory to reach it.

-The acceleration of convergence option is used when nn_acc =1.
+The acceleration of convergence option is used when $nn\acc=1$ .
 In that case, $\Delta t = rdt$ is the time step of dynamics while $\Delta t = rdttra$ is the tracer time-step.
 Their values are set from the rdt and rdttra namelist parameters.
-The set of prognostic equations to solve becomes:
+The set of prognostic equations to solve becomes :